kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/what-is-http@R12sArWVpbIs_PHxBqVaR.md

 # What is HTTP?

-HTTP (Hypertext Transfer Protocol) is a protocol used for transmitting hypertext via the World Wide Web.
-It defines how messages are formatted and transmitted, and how web servers and browsers should respond to various commands.
-HTTP operates on a request-response model: a client (usually a web browser) sends an HTTP request to a server for resources, such as web pages or files, and the server responds with the requested content and an HTTP status code indicating the result of the request.
-HTTP is stateless, meaning each request from a client to a server is independent and does not retain information about previous interactions.
-It forms the foundation of data communication on the web and is typically used with secure HTTP (HTTPS) for encrypted communication.
+HTTP (Hypertext Transfer Protocol) transmits hypertext over the web using request-response model.
+Defines message formatting and server-browser communication.
+Stateless protocol where each request is independent.
+Forms foundation of web communication, often used with HTTPS for encryption.

 Visit the following resources to learn more: